 My first work of non-fiction, entitled Stinky Science: Why the Smelliest Smells Smell so Smelly, will be released on April 2, 2019.

 To my relief, the early reviews suggest the critics don't think that Stinky Science stinks.
-You can read the review by clicking on Kirkus Reviews.
-You can read more about Stinky Science on the Kids Can home site, here.
+You can read a review by clicking here on Kirkus Reviews.
+You can also find out more about Stinky Science on the Kids Can home site, here.

 I also enjoy magazine writing and editing.
 Here's a recent piece that I did for Toronto Life, about celebrity chef Greg Couillard and his struggles with addiction.

 Greg was charming, funny, and incredibly forthright about his struggles.
 You can read the full interview here.

 One of the things I love to do the most is classroom appearances, talking about the writing life, as well as my books for kids, which cover science, history, science fiction, and comedy.
 If you are a teacher or librarian and would like to book me in for a presentation or workshop, you can do by clicking through to the link at Authors Booking Service.That's an overview of me and my work.
 If you'd like to do a project with me, here's the contact information for my representatives:

 Television and film: Amy Stulberg, Vanguarde Artists Management.
 416-972-9542.

 Literary: Transatlantic Agency.
 Samantha Haywood (adult fiction), Amy Tompkins (Children's and YA).
 416-488-9214.